allkods/blog-easy/README.md

     res.josn({...res.blog});

-    // Dont't forget to use JSON.parse() method on Client Side
+    // Dont't forget to parse the string to JSON if you receive a string on client side

 });
 ```